Whatever your reason for trying to save money on household bills, there’s plenty of tips and tricks you can follow in order to trim your bills.

 Re-evaluate your home insurance

 When it comes to insurance companies, sadly, loyalty doesn’t pay.
-Moneysupermarket found homeowners are wasting £37m a year because they automatically renew their home insurance instead of shopping around.
+For example, Moneysupermarket found homeowners are wasting £37m a year because they automatically renew their home insurance instead of shopping around.

 They estimate that the average households can save up to £59 a year by switching providers.